Neural Task Synthesis for Visual Programming: Our Synthesis Technique

 \subsection{Generating the Solution Code $\code^{\text{out}}$}

-The code generator component takes elements of the specification, $(\specSketch^{\text{in}}, \specDelta^{\text{in}}, \specSize^{\text{in}})$, that enforce constraints on solution codes of the desired task and accordingly generates a possible solution code $\code^{\text{out}}$.
-We first describe a base symbolic engine to generate syntactically valid codes from specifications via random search and then describe a neural model to guide this base engine.
+\looseness-1The code generator component takes the elements of the specification, $(\specSketch^{\text{in}}, \specC^{\text{in}})$, that enforce constraints on solution codes of the desired task and accordingly generates a possible solution code $\code^{\text{out}}$.
+Below, we briefly describe a base symbolic engine to generate syntactically valid codes from specifications via random search and then a neural model to guide this base engine; full details of this component are deferred to Appendix~\ref{app-sec.neurtasksyn.code}.

-\looseness-1\textbf{Base symbolic engine.} The base engine operates on the AST representation of code sketches (i.e., partial codes) as introduced in Section~\ref{sec.problemsetup}.
-The engine generates codes by sampling tokens (i.e., blocks, conditions, and iterators) from the underlying DSL while respecting specification.
-Even though this engine ensures that a generated code is syntactically correct and valid w.r.t. specification, it could have semantic irregularities (e.g., see Figure~\ref{fig.illustration_hoc.random.code} where \DSLIfElse{} is redundant because of same block bodies).
+\textbf{Base symbolic engine.} The base engine operates on Abstract Syntax Tree representation of code sketches (i.e., partial codes).
+The engine generates codes by sampling tokens (i.e., action blocks, conditions, and iterators) from underlying DSL while respecting specification.
+Even though this ensures that a generated code is syntactically correct and valid w.r.t. specification, it could have semantic irregularities.
+Such irregularities can lead to confusing tasks (e.g., see Figure~\ref{fig.illustration_hoc.random}, where the $\DSLIf{}$ and $\DSLElse{}$ bodies are the same).

-\looseness-1\textbf{Neural model.} The neural model is trained to guide the sampling process of the base symbolic engine.
-This neural model is akin to a program synthesizer and one could use a variety of architectures, for instance, transformer-based \cite{DBLP:conf/nips/Le0GSH22,DBLP:journals/corr/abs-2204-05999,DBLP:journals/corr/abs-2203-07814,DBLP:conf/emnlp/0034WJH21} or custom-made encoder-decoder approaches \cite{DBLP:conf/iclr/BalogGBNT17,DBLP:conf/iclr/BunelHDSK18,DBLP:conf/acl/YinN17}.
-Our neural architecture is based on the work of \cite{DBLP:conf/icml/DevlinUBSMK17,DBLP:conf/iclr/BunelHDSK18} that use an LSTM-based decoder \cite{DBLP:journals/neco/HochreiterS97} for generating program solution for an input visual programming task; in our setting the input corresponds to the specification.
-Similar to \cite{DBLP:conf/iclr/BunelHDSK18}, we use imitation (supervised) learning approach to train the neural model.
-Full implementation and training details are provided in the supplementary material.
+\textbf{Neural model.} The neural model is trained to guide the sampling process of the base symbolic engine.
+This neural model is akin to a program synthesizer, but it has a different objective.
+It aims to synthesize codes that are semantically correct and can lead to high-quality tasks.
+One could use a variety of architectures, for instance, transformer-based \citep{DBLP:conf/nips/Le0GSH22,DBLP:journals/corr/abs-2204-05999,DBLP:journals/corr/abs-2203-07814,DBLP:conf/emnlp/0034WJH21} or custom-made encoder-decoder approaches \citep{DBLP:conf/iclr/BalogGBNT17,DBLP:conf/iclr/BunelHDSK18,DBLP:conf/acl/YinN17}.
+In our work, we use an LSTM-based decoder \citep{DBLP:journals/neco/HochreiterS97} because of their extensive use in the existing literature on generating program solutions for an input visual programming task \citep{DBLP:conf/icml/DevlinUBSMK17,DBLP:conf/iclr/BunelHDSK18, DBLP:conf/iclr/ShinKGBTSS19, DBLP:conf/nips/GuptaCCS20}.
+In our setting, the input corresponds to the code specification.
+Similar to \citep{DBLP:conf/iclr/BunelHDSK18}, we use an imitation (supervised) learning approach to train the LSTM-based neural model, learning to predict in a token-by-token manner.